ahudock/openmage-amasty-shopby/README.md

 Caveats:
 - You must already own the Improved Layered Navigation extension for Magento 1
-- This was written for OpenMage, not Magento 1
+- This extension was developed with OpenMage Magento LTS 20.3.0 and Amasty Improved Layered Navigation v3.6.14
-- I don't work for Amasty
+- I am in no way affiliated with Amasty